m-mohsin-zafar/spotter-library-assessment/README.md

 http://localhost:8000

 ## 5. Migrations and Seed (One Time Only)
-Once, the docker containers are up, and if it is the first time the project has been executed them you need to perform some extra steps.
+Once, the docker containers are up, and if it is the first time the project has been executed then you need to perform some extra steps.
 1. Make Migrations
 ```
 docker-compose exec backend pipenv run python manage.py makemigrations